How to Get a Personal Loan: Step-by-Step Application Guide

 What is the minimum credit score needed to get a personal loan?

-There is no universal minimum, but most mainstream lenders prefer a credit score of at least 660.
-Some online lenders accept scores as low as 550–580, and a few platforms like Upstart can approve borrowers with no established credit score at all, using alternative data like employment history and education.
-The lower your score, the higher your interest rate will be, so it's worth taking 3–6 months to improve your score before applying if possible.
+There is no universal minimum, but most mainstream lenders prefer a credit score of at least 670.
+Some online lenders like Upgrade accept scores as low as 580, and platforms like Upstart can approve borrowers with little established credit history using alternative data such as employment and education.
+The lower your score, the higher your interest rate, so it's worth taking 3 to 6 months to improve your credit before applying if you can.

 Can I get a personal loan with bad credit?

 Yes, but options are more limited.
-Lenders specializing in bad-credit borrowers — such as Upstart, OppLoans, and Universal Credit — work with scores as low as 560 or even with no minimum score.
-However, expect APRs between 28%–36%, smaller loan amounts, and possible origination fees.
+Lenders specializing in bad-credit borrowers, such as Upstart, OppLoans, and Universal Credit, work with scores as low as 580 or even with no minimum score.
+However, expect APRs in the high 20s to 36%, smaller loan amounts, and possible origination fees of up to 10%.
 Using a co-signer or applying for a secured personal loan can significantly improve your chances and reduce your rate.

 What documents do I need to apply for a personal loan?

-At a minimum, you'll need a government-issued photo ID, your Social Security number, recent pay stubs (last 2–3 months), W-2 forms or tax returns, recent bank statements, and proof of your current address (such as a utility bill or lease agreement).
+At a minimum, you'll need a government-issued photo ID, your Social Security number, recent pay stubs (last 2 to 3 months), W-2 forms or tax returns, recent bank statements, and proof of your current address (such as a utility bill or lease).
 Self-employed applicants typically need to provide profit and loss statements and 12 months of business bank statements in addition to the standard documents.

 How long does it take to get a personal loan?

-Most online lenders can approve your application in minutes and fund the loan within the same day to 1–3 business days.
-Large banks can also fund same-day or next-day for existing customers.
-Traditional or smaller institutions may take anywhere from a few days to 1–2 weeks from application to funding.
+Most online lenders can approve your application in minutes and fund the loan within the same day to 1 to 3 business days.
+Large banks like Wells Fargo and U.S. Bank can also fund same-day or next-day for existing customers who complete everything before the daily cutoff time.
+Traditional or smaller institutions may take anywhere from a few days to 1 to 2 weeks.
 Applying on a weekday morning with all documents ready is the best way to speed up the timeline.

 What are the most common mistakes to avoid when applying for a personal loan?

-The most common mistakes include applying without checking your credit report first (missing errors that could cost you a better rate), submitting incomplete or inconsistent documentation (leading to delays or denials), accepting the first offer without comparing multiple lenders, borrowing more than you need (increasing your total interest costs), and missing the distinction between APR and interest rate when comparing offers.
-Always pre-qualify with multiple lenders using a soft credit pull before submitting a formal application.
+The most common mistakes include applying without checking your credit report first, submitting incomplete or inconsistent documentation, accepting the first offer without comparing multiple lenders, borrowing more than you need, and confusing APR with interest rate.
+Always pre-qualify with at least 3 to 5 lenders using a soft credit pull before submitting a formal application, since rates in 2026 have remained elevated and have not dropped in lockstep with Fed cuts.

 Compare Debt Consolidation Options in Ohio